 Key materials include Jerusalem limestone, light bleached matte oak, light-tone walnut and bronze with a “warm, organic colour palette”.
 Cream fabrics and gold-toned lighting contribute to the breezy mood.

-Jim Dixon of Winch Design said: "The harmonious custom interiors capture the feel and style of a relaxed family home on the water, promoting a calm atmosphere and involuntary relaxation.
-For the most part, we have used pure and natural materials to emphasise the relaxed ‘home at the beach’ spirit of the interior.
+The design has been tailored to replicate “a relaxed family home on the water”, according to a representative from Winch.
+“For the most part, we have used pure and natural materials to emphasise the relaxed ‘home at the beach’ spirit of the interior.
 However, we have also added layers of surface interest to materials such as stones and timbers to create unique and tactile finishes.”

-Guests can also make full use of a 38-square-metre swim platform provides a waterside sunbathing space and a launch pad for a selection of toys.
-Meanwhile, the tender garage has been moved to the foredeck and can store a nine-metre limousine, the largest tender on a yacht of this size.
+Guests can also make full use of a 38-square metre swim platform which provides a waterside sunbathing space and a launch pad for a selection of toys.
+Meanwhile, the tender garage in the foredeck can store a nine-metre limousine, the largest tender on a yacht of this size.

 Charlie Birkett, Y.CO co-founder and chief executive said: “Come Together is an exciting addition to our fleet, not just because of her groundbreaking technology and design but because of her ambitious cruising schedule, which will see her being used as a platform for surfing, diving and exploring all over the world.”

 Kitted out with electrical propulsion motors, the hybrid Amels 60 has a cruising speed of seven knots and a transatlantic range of 4,500 nautical miles at 13 knots.
 The top speed will be 15.5 knots.
 The electric propulsion will result in low noise and vibration, lower fuel, lower maintenance costs and lower emissions, according to the yard.

 Come Together left the Damen shipyard in Vlissingen in March.
 The second hull in the series, known only as Project Witchcraft, hit the water earlier this month.